-2 = Sparcstation 20/712, 96MB RAM [14].
+2 = Sparc station 20/712, 96MB RAM [12].

-e.g. FURNACE(3), RW(12), SYNC(3), BDS(1), GASQ(4), and Q(1).
+The logic programming approach using the smodels system was able to produce an answer for all the examples presented here, while the McMillan's algorithm implementation ran out of virtual memory on some of the larger examples.
+Our approach was sometimes much faster, see e.g. FURNACE(3), RW(12), SYNC(3), BDS(1), GASQ(4), and Q(1).
 The McMillan's algorithm was faster than our approach on the following problem classes: RING, HART, SENT and SPD.
 These problems are quite easy for both methods, running times for the first three were a few seconds, and for the fourth still well under 30 seconds.
 On the DME and KEY examples our approach is scaling better as the problem sizes increase.
 McMillan's algorithm is most competitive when the number of cut-off events is relatively small.

-We do not have access to the MIP-solver used in [14], and also our experiments in [9] seem to indicate that the computer we made our experiments on is faster than theirs.
+We do not have access to the MIP-solver used in [12], and also our experiments in [8] seem to indicate that the computer we made our experiments on is faster than theirs.
 This makes it difficult to comment on the absolute running times between different machines.
 However our approach is scaling better on most examples, see e.g. RW, DME, and SYNC examples.

-An observation that should be made is that the number of choice points for models in these examples is very low, with a maximum of 9 choice points in the example SPD(1).
+An observation that should be made is that the number of choice points for smodels in these examples is very low, with a maximum of 9 choice points in the example SPD(1).
 This means that on this example set the search space pruning techniques were very effective in minimizing the number of nondeterministic choices that were needed to solve the examples.